7 great first dates ideas in Glasgow

 Dating in Glasgow?
-Whether you’re looking for chic cocktails or a casual coffee spot, we’ve found 7 of our favourite places for a first date in the city
+Whether you’re looking for chic cocktails or a casual coffee spot, we’ve found 7 of our favourite places for date ideas in the city

 Kelvingrove Art Gallery and Musuem